rellimylime/miller-eds240-infographic/README.md

 ## Reproducing the Visualizations

 1. Open `miller-eds240-infographic.Rproj` in RStudio
-2. Run `FPM-Assignments/drafting_viz.qmd` — it loads from `data/processed/crash_clean.csv` and renders all three charts inline
+2. Run `FPM-Assignments/drafting_viz.qmd` — it loads from `data/processed/crash_clean.csv`, renders all three charts inline, and exports PDFs to `FPM-Assignments/`

 To re-run cleaning from scratch: download the raw SWITRS CSVs, place in `data/raw/`, then run `exploration.qmd` first.

+The final infographic layout (`draft2.af`) is assembled in Affinity Designer using the exported PDFs as placed assets.